‘Guard Your Heart’

-Whenever there is something wrong with our electrical devices, be it a refrigerator or a computer, we pray that the problem is something minor.
-What we don't want to hear is that the problem is with the "motherboard."
-If the motherboard is broken, the rest of the device can't be fixed.
+Whenever there is something wrong with our electrical devices, be it a refrigerator or a computer, I always pray that something minor is causing the problem.
+As I’ve learned from experience, if it is something major like the motherboard, the rest of the device can’t be fixed.

-Our hearts are like the motherboard of our beings.
-The Jewish sages teach that it's not accidental that physically, the heart is centrally located and is responsible for keeping the body alive by pumping blood to the rest of our body.
+Our human hearts are like the motherboard of our beings.
 We can have a problem with our foot, our hand, or even something as essential as our eyes.
 Yet, a person can still live as long as the heart continues to do its job.
-However, God forbid, if there is a problem with the heart, the entire body and life itself is at stake.
+However, God forbid, if there is a problem with the heart, the entire body is in danger.

 On a spiritual level, the heart is the seat of our emotions, which control our thoughts, which in turn determine our actions.
-The sages call the heart "the king of the body."
-It determines our physical health and also what our body parts will do based on our spiritual/emotional health.
+The Jewish sages called the heart “the king of the body,” because it rules over our entire being.
+Because of its importance, we must take steps to always guard our heart.

-The key to guarding our hearts is to recognize that they were created pure and good.
-Our job is to guard our heart; to stop the negative stuff from getting in and to uproot the bad stuff that has made its way in.
-Don't let in worry, keep out envy, close your heart to temptation, and what you will be left with is a tranquil heart, a trusting heart, and a pure heart that loves God and His people, and behaves accordingly.
+The key to guarding our heart is to recognize that it is, at its essence, pure and good.
+Our job is to guard it by stopping the negative stuff from getting in and uprooting the bad stuff that has already entered.
+We must guard against worry, keep out envy, and let go of the hurt from events in the past.
+Then, we will be left with a heart filled with love and faith, and our actions will follow accordingly.